The Ultimate NCLEX Study Guide

-Candidates take either the NCLEX-PN or NCLEX-RN, depending on their career ambitions.
+Candidates take either the NCLEX for practical nurses (PNs) or NCLEX for registered nurses (RNs), depending on their career ambitions.
 Every state requires that future nurses first pass the exam.
-Among all candidates, including those with different levels of education, about 89.11% passed the RN exam in 2019, and about 74.59% of individuals who took the PN exam passed.
+Among all candidates, including those with different levels of education, about 63.39% passed the RN exam in 2022, and about 67.46% of individuals who took the PN exam passed.

 Most applicants take the test about one month after graduating from nursing school.
 However, employers in some states hire graduates who have yet to take the exam, under the condition that they pass by a certain date.

-This NCLEX study guide offers prospective nurses step-by-step instructions on how to pass the NCLEX, including details about test material and format, the scoring system, and what to do after you pass.
+Check out this NCLEX study guide which offers prospective nurses step-by-step instructions on how to pass the NCLEX, including details on format, how the exam is scored, and what to do after you pass.

 NCLEX-PN vs. NCLEX-RN